 Organizations to participate in Give Local

-The seventh annual Give Local Greater Waterbury and Litchfield Hills community-wide giving tradition April 23-24.
+The Connecticut Community Foundation, with presenting sponsor Ion Bank Foundation, will hold the seventh annual Give Local Greater Waterbury and Litchfield Hills community-wide giving tradition April 23-24.

-Thousands of individuals, businesses and nonprofit organizations, including many from the Greater New Milford area, will join together to raise money for the vital work of hundreds of local causes.
+Thousands of individuals, businesses and nonprofit organizations, including many from the Greater New Milford area, will join together to raise dollars for the vital work of hundreds of local causes.

 Since 2013, the 36-hour online giving event has generated $5.8 million for nonprofit organizations serving the region.